• Home

 Eren Alptekin

-Eren Alptekin is a Newport Beach, CA based award-winning artist creating contemporary abstract paintings.
-Over the years, Eren has developed a unique visual language that manifests itself throughout her textured large-format paintings on canvas reflecting her personal outlook of emphasizing the bright view of life.
-Highlighting spatial movement of light and shape in space, juxtaposed with layers of luminous colors and textural applications, Eren creates light filled harmonious compositions that evoke the grandeur and natural beauty of coastal and architectural environments as well as abstract figurative work.
-Her original style and technique is driven by her imagination, experience, memory, and a curiosity to explore.
-Through her work, Eren strives to resonate with viewers, spark their imagination, and generate a joyful visual journey.
+Eren Alptekin is a Newport Beach, CA based artist creating contemporary abstract paintings in mixed media.
+Eren’s compositions highlight spatial movement of light and shapes in space juxtaposed with layers of luminous colors and textural applications.
+Her original style and innovative techniques are driven by her imagination, observations, and perception, evoking grandeur and natural beauty of coastal atmosphere and urban fabric as well as celebrating life with conceptual figurative work.
+Through her work, Eren strives to resonate with viewers, spark their imagination, and generate a joyful visual journey filled with thought and emotion.

-Eren earned her MS degree in Architecture from Columbia University in New York City and holds BFA and MFA degrees majoring in Architecture with emphasis on art history and preservation from Istanbul Technical University.
-Similar to her architectural design work, Eren’s art has evolved over the years with her background always shining through.
+Eren earned her MS degree in Architecture from Columbia University in New York City and holds BFA and MFA degrees majoring in Architecture from Istanbul Technical University.
+As an artist with a foundation in architecture, Eren’s journey into the fine arts has been a natural progression over the years, combining her artistic expression with the use of innovative techniques and materials in creating her fine art.

 ErenAlptekin-W2.jpg